Admins

 There you have it – over 25 ways to share a record in Salesforce.
 From permission sets to super user access, Salesforce offers huge versatility; it caters for every possible sharing use case to give you greater control over the visibility and accessibility of your org.

 How many of these methods have you used previously, and which are new to you?
-Let us know in the comments.
+Let us know in the comments below.

 The Author